 7. Seek out a local community

-Personally, I’m a huge fan of meetup.com, which is a site I look at whenever I move to a new country.
+I’m a massive fan of meetup.com, which is a site I look at whenever I move to a new country.
 Another, possibly more surprising, place to find people who gather in a region and that are happy to welcome new faces are groups on Couchsurfing.
 Many of its members organise language classes and free city tours, or they even cook together!

 8. Put yourself on a schedule